The Governor of Tennessee Just Officially Declared Pornography a Public Health Crisis

 Tennessee is the fourth state to officially recognize pornography as a public health crisis, following the examples of Utah, South Dakota, and Arkansas.

 Like the Tobacco Industry, the Pornography Industry is Creating a Public Health Crisis.
-Despite tobacco’s former widespread use and acceptance in American culture, once its harms became apparent, society took action and adopt dramatic new policies to limit the harmful effects of smoking.
+Despite tobacco’s former widespread use and acceptance in American culture, once its harms became apparent, society took action and adopted dramatic new policies to limit the harmful effects of smoking.
 Similarly, we believe that people need to be protected from pornography exposure, and be made aware of the risks associated with pornography use.

 Pornography is linked to numerous public health harms, including: